iiasa/ixmp/CONTRIBUTING.rst

 For contributions to the code base of the platform, please use GitHub "Pull Requests", including a detailed description of the new feature and unit tests to illustrate the intended functionality.
-All pull requests will be reviewed by the message_ix maintainers and/or contributors.
+All pull requests will be reviewed by the `message_ix` and `ixmp` maintainers and/or contributors.

 Contributors are required to sign the `Contributor License Agreement`_ before any pull request can be reviewed.
 This ensures that all future users can benefit